By Bob Shell

 I have been wanting to test the Mossberg 930 Shotgun in semi-auto for some time so this was my chance.
 I contacted Linda Powell from Mossberg and she sent me one for testing and evaluation.

 One refreshing thing right off hand is it has a wood stock as opposed to the composites found on many guns made today.

 Yes, I know that composites are durable but I think they are ugly.

 The wood along with the nice bluing job makes it a handsome gun to look at.
-Like many shotguns made today it has the screw in chokes.
-Among it other desirable features is the barrel is ported and it has a raised ventilated rib.
+Like many shotguns made today, it has the screw in chokes.
+Among its other desirable features are the barrel is ported and it has a raised ventilated rib.
 It is also drilled and tapped for a scope and it has swivels for slings.

-In other words it is ready to go on a hunting trip for a verity of game.
-I browsed through the Mossberg website and am amazed in the verity of shotguns they have.
+In other words, it is ready to go on a hunting trip for a variety of game.
+I browsed through the Mossberg website and am amazed at the variety of shotguns they have.

 If you can’t find something there that you like then you didn’t really want a shotgun as the selection is that varied.